GoogleCloudPlatform/podcast/site/content/about.md

-title = "About Google Cloud Platform Podcast" description = "All about the Google Cloud Platform Podcast" featured_image = "/images/featured_images/about-page-hero-img.jpg" subtitle = "Tune in every week to listen to Melanie and Mark discuss Google Cloud Platform!"
+title = "About Google Cloud Platform Podcast" description = "All about the Google Cloud Platform Podcast" featured_image = "/images/featured_images/about-page-hero-img.jpg" subtitle = "Tune in every week to listen to Gabi and Mark discuss Google Cloud Platform!"
 +++